sophiestix/rrts/NOTES.md

   state = { counter: 0 };
 ```

-We overwrote or redefined the `state: Readonly<S>;` in the original class `React.Component` we were
+We overwrote or redefined the `state: Readonly<S>;` in the original class `React.Component` because we were
-`extending` on in our subclass App.
+`extending` on `React.Component` in our subclass `App`.
 So that's why it worked.

 But when we have it in a `constructor`, `this.state` is understood by TS to be the empty object: `state: Readonly<S>;`.
-In this case we are not trying to define or override this property, we are trying to re-sign a new value to it.
+In this case we are not trying to define or override this property, we are trying to re-assign a new value to it.

 In the world of JS, this two would be the same and would behave the same, but not in the world of TS!
 They are two very different statements and will have two very different impacts.

-(TODO: ask for guidelines from the team)
+(TODO: ask for preference from the team)

 Let's pass in `AppState` interface then: